alexwesch/mini-project-2/README.md

 ## Challenges
 All of the APIs handled authentication differently.
 Yelp required the string 'BEARER ' before the API key, and Google would not accept the API key as a authentication header.
+I cloned the git repository into a folder that was nested inside a folder that was linked to another git repository, which caused issues when trying to push to github.
+I eventualty uploaded the files to github manually and cloned the repository into a fresh folder.

 ## Future Goals
 I would have made a function that would take a query keyword, then go through the josn from tha api and add the values for that keyword to a dictionary.
+Using the google directions api and OR-tools to solve navigational problems